kombadzomba/covalent/src/platform/charts/README.md

 `<td-charts>` is a directive for Ng2 + D3 V4 Chart.
 This is a parent element and all the charts would be rendered inside this.

+IMPORTANT NOTE: This package is extension of [@covalent/charts](https://www.npmjs.com/package/@covalent/charts) modified to be importable in Meteor 1.4.3.2

 ## API Summary

 Properties: